vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 ## TLDR

-[Ondo Finance](https://ondo.finance/) is a DeFi platform offering various financial services, including tokenized securities (OUSG).
+[Ondo Finance](https://ondo.finance/) is a blockchain company that tokenizes various financial products, including tokenized securities (OUSG).
 Its flagship product, [OUSG](https://ondo.finance/ousg), is a tokenized security backed by the [SHV ETF](https://www.ishares.com/us/products/239466/ishares-short-treasury-bond-etf), offering users exposure to short-duration US Treasuries.

-[Flux Finance](https://fluxfinance.com/) is a lending protocol designed to complement Ondo's products with additional utility.
+[Flux Finance](https://fluxfinance.com/) is a lending protocol developed by the technology arm of Ondo.
+It is designed to complement Ondo's products with additional utility.
 Flux Finance facilitates stablecoin loans against Ondo's tokenized US Treasuries collateral.
-It was developed by Ondo Finance and is now owned by Flux Finance.
 The protocol is governed by the Ondo DAO, with discussions taking place on the governance forum and votes held on Tally.

 LlamaRisk conducted an extensive risk analysis on Ondo Finance and Flux Finance, revealing several risk vectors: